Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Benefits of eggshells for calcium deficiency

-1. Wash your eggs well.
+1. Wash the eggs well.

-2. Boil them hard boiled.
+2. Boil them hard.

 Calcium rich foods